herdphp/docker-phpqa/README.md

 ### To run your created tests against multiple PHP versions

 1. Write a PHPT test in **any folder**;
-2. Run the `phpqa` command passing as arguments the filepath (relative or full) and the PHP version to run the test (72, 71, 70, 56, 55, all):
+2. Run the `phpqa` command passing as arguments the filepath (relative or full) and the PHP version to run the test (master, 72, 71, 70, 56, 55, all):

 ````bash
 # without a version the test will run against the latest PHP stable version (PHP 7.1) codebase